Notes for Gemelo 37

 This puzzle is available at https://content-api.slowdownwiseup.co.uk/api/mobile/v1/puzzle-data/7c169426-1fa0-4715-8bfe-239d89f704ea/file/puzzle.pdf.

 I’ll be interested to hear what you made of this puzzle, and very surprised if the average difficulty rating is not significantly up from G36.
-As we’ve come to expect from Gemelo, there were generous dollops of innovation and intricate wordplay, along with a couple of references to the silver screen, but also the odd misstep such as the use of what is effectively the same word as both the answer and the major element of the wordplay in 29a.
+As we’ve come to expect from Gemelo, there were generous dollops of innovation and intricate wordplay, along with a couple of references to the silver screen.
+I was a little disappointed by the use of words which seem to be closely related as the answer and main wordplay element in 29a, but overall the quality of the clueing seemed very high.

 Setters’ Corner: This week I’m going to look at clue 23d, “Bottom might get this from palm in stormy affair!
 (6)”.
 The answer is an anagram (‘stormy’) of AFFAIR, but the question raised by this clue is how far a setter can stretch a definition in order to produce the surface meaning that they are aiming for.
 There is no doubt that the material here is used for weaving, and no doubt that “Weaver might get this from palm” would be a perfectly good definition.
 There is no doubt, either, that Nick Bottom in A Midsummer Night’s Dream was a weaver by trade, ‘cos Shakespeare tells us so.
 What is in doubt, though, is whether Nick B would have had knowledge of, or experience with, the material here; wool, linen and silk may have fallen within his areas of expertise, but this is something totally different.
 In order for the definition to work, therefore, the solver must first pre-process ‘Bottom’ into ‘Weaver [but not one such as Bottom]’, which cannot reasonably be expected.
 This is akin to using “Grace’s shortened game” for ODI – since WG Grace predated one-day cricket internationals by some 60 years, ‘Grace’ here would have to be translated to ‘Cricketer [though not WG Grace]’.
 I think the clue here represents a stretch too far; I also think that the link word ‘in’ is incompatible with the wording of the definition, and that the exclamation mark is unnecessary (it serves no purpose in either surface or cryptic reading).